-Section 5.1 Applicability 3
+Section 5.1 Applicability

 Section 5.2 Personnel Actions 3

 5.2.1 Recommendations for Action.
-3

-5.2.2 Final Approval 3
+5.2.2 Final Approval

 5.2.3 Denial of Appointment with Tenure, Promotion or Reappointment 3

 5.2.4 Reconsideration of Personnel Action Denying Appointment with

-Tenure, Promotion or Reappointment 3
+Tenure, Promotion or Reappointment

 5.2.5 Faculty Not Eligible for Tenure.
+3

 Section 5.3 Appointing Authority 4

 Section 5.4 Appointment and Termination 4

-5.4.1 Recruitment Procedures 4
+5.4.1 Recruitment Procedures

-5.4.2 Duration of Employment Contracts
+5.4.2 Duration of Employment Contracts.
+4

 5.4.3 Terms and Conditions of Employment

 5.4.4 Employment Contracts and Interpretation.
+6

 5.4.5 Financial Reasons for Furlough, Reduction in Pay or Lay Off

 5.4.6 Procedures for Furlough, Pay Reduction or Lay Off Due to Financial

 Exigency 8

-5.4.7 Curricular Reasons for Lay Off 11
+5.4.7 Curricular Reasons for Lay Off .11

 5.4.8 Procedures for Lay Off Due to Curricular Reasons

 5.4.9 Reassignment and Transfer of Administrators

 5.4.10 Credit for Leave Balance Between Schools of Medicine

 5.4.11 Joint Faculty Appointments for Schools of Medicine

+5.4.12 Emergency Furloughs Due to COVID-19 Budget Shortfalls

 Section 5.5 Salaries

 5.5.1 Development and Review of Salary Schedules.

 5.5.2 Salary Schedule - Universities.

 5.5.3 Salary Schedule - State College

 5.5.4 Salary Schedule - Community Colleges.

 5.5.5 Salaries for Faculty in Rank 0 and Range 0.

 5.5.6 DRI Salaries

-5.5.7 Unpaid Leave or Temporary Workload Increases
+5.5.7 Unpaid Leave or Temporary Workload Increases .23

 Section 5.6 Faculty Benefits

 Section 5.7 Grievance Procedures

-5.7.1 Authority to Establish Grievance Procedures
+5.7.1 Authority to Establish Grievance Procedures.

 5.7.2 Scope of Grievance Procedures.

-5.7.2 5.7.3 Grievance Procedures.
+5.7.3 Grievance Procedures.

-Continuation and Termination of Faculty Appointments at Desert Z3
+Section 5.8 Continuation and Termination of Faculty Appointments at Desert

-Section 5.6

-E 0 1 Research Institute (DRI) Declaration of Policy
+Research Institute (DRI) 26

-5.8.1 5.8.2
+5.8.1 Declaration of Policy

-Bridge Funding.
+5.8.2 Bridge Funding.

-5.8.3 Termination of Faculty Appointments 25
+5.8.3 Termination of Faculty Appointments .28

-Section 5.9 Notice of Nonreappointment and Notice of Termination for System, 00
+Section 5.9 Notice of Nonreappointment and Notice of Termination for System,

-504 Except DRI 28
+Except DRI .30

-5.9.1 Minimum Notice of Nonreappointment for Nontenured Academic and 00
+5.9.1 Minimum Notice of Nonreappointment for Nontenured Academic and

-500 Administrative Faculty 28
+Administrative Faculty .30

-5.9.2 Shortened Notice of Nonreappointment for Nontenured Academic

-and Administrative Faculty for Financial Exigency 28
+5.9.2 Shortened Notice of Nonreappointment for Nontenured Academic and Administrative Faculty for Financial Exigency 31

+500

-5.9.3 Notice of Termination for Nontenured Academic and Administrative
+5.9.3 Notice of Termination for Nontenured Academic and Administrative 04

-Faculty hired on or after March 1, 2005, Except DRI 29
+Faculty hired on or after March 1, 2005, Except DRI 31

 5.9.4 Notice of Termination for Nontenured Administrative Faculty at the

-rank of Dean or above hired on or after March 1, 2005, Except DRI 29
+rank of Dean or above hired on or after March 1, 2005, Except DRI 32

 5.9.5 Effective Date of a Notice of Nonreappointment or Notice of

-Termination 30
+Termination 32

 5.9.6 Notice of Termination for Administrative Faculty hired on or after

-July 1, 2016, Except DRI 30
+July 1, 2016, Except DRI 33

 Section 5.10 Termination Upon Exhaustion of Leave or Falsification of

-Credentials 31
+Credentials 33

-5.10.1 Notice of Termination of Faculty after Exhaustion of Leave
+5.10.1 Notice of Termination of Faculty after Exhaustion of Leave 33

 5.10.2 Termination for Falsification of Credentials.
+34

-Academic and Equivalent Ranks and Titles
+Section 5.11 Academic and Equivalent Ranks and Titles 34

 5.11.1 Academic Rank.
+34

-5.11.2 Community College Titles
+5.11.2 Community College Titles.
+35

 Section 5.12 Evaluation

-5.12.1 Evaluations
+5.12.1 Evaluations 35

 5.12.2 Procedures.
+35

 5.12.3 Review of Evaluations.

 Section 5.13

-5.13.1 Declaration of Policy 3.3
+5.13.1 Declaration of Policy

-5.13.2 Evaluation Procedure
+5.13.2 Evaluation Procedure.

-Section 5.14
+Section 5.14 Oaths or Affirmations

-Section 5.15
+Section 5.15 Resignations/Leave

-Section 5.16 • 3,5
+Section 5.16 Review of Evaluations and/or Denial of Salary Increase